How to Register Your Child

 Please read the following and access the links below for the appropriate forms.

 Please note that the emergency information asks you to indicate whether your child is covered under a health insurance policy or not.
-If you do note have health insurance for your child, we ask your permission to share the emergency information with the NJ FamilyCare to remain in compliance with FERPA requirements and N.J.A.C.6A:32-7.1(g).
+If you do not have health insurance for your child, we ask your permission to share the emergency information with the NJ FamilyCare to remain in compliance with FERPA requirements and N.J.A.C.6A:32-7.1(g).
 Last year, Governor Corzine signed into law P.L.
 2008 Chapter 38, which mandates that all children age 18 and under have health insurance.
 The Governor has charged all state agencies to engage in outreach strategies to help families meet this requirement.
 Thus, we have been requested to ask you for this information.
 If you are interested in NJ Family Care, you can visit their website at http://www.njfamilycare.org.

 Forms (Links)

-The parents of students who continue to be enrolled in Kingwood Township School are sent a packet in June asking them to verify or supply the following information:
+Temporary ResidentSTUDENTS RETURNING TO KTS EACH YEARThe parents of students who continue to be enrolled in Kingwood Township School are sent a packet in June asking them to verify or supply the following information: